carrotsrc/StrangeIO/README.md

 ### Caching

 Before merging the mem branch there was a lot of regular sized allocations occurring.
-Now there is a very bitfield managed cache of blocks to avoid continuous allocations.
+Now there is a bitfield managed cache of blocks to avoid continuous allocations.
 The bitfield inherits from a more general RackoonIO::CacheHandler, meaning a different cache system can be implemented as a drop in, but the bitfield will work for now.

 ## libBuccaneer